Skip to main content

 (g) Parent rights and procedural safeguards in early intervention; and

-(iii) Has successfully completed all components of professional development in principles of early intervention service coordination; and
+(iii) Has successfully completed all components of department-provided principles of early intervention service coordination training.

 (iv) Has successfully completed professional development in reflective supervision techniques.

-(b) The department may renew an early intervention service coordination supervisor credential for subsequent periods of five years provided the applicant has successfully completed fifty hours of professional development.
+(b) The department may renew an early intervention service coordination supervisor credential for subsequent periods of five years provided the applicant has successfully completed fifty hours of professional development during the most recent five-year period.

 (1) Early intervention service coordinator credentials and early intervention service coordination supervisor credentials issued on or after the effective date of this rule that have been expired for fewer than ninety calendar days may be renewed upon completion of all renewal requirements of the expired credential.